Neural-Phantom/MKL/Readme.md

 **Modern Kill Lab (MKL)** is a weaponized "Infrastructure-as-Code" deployment tool.
 It abandons legacy lab setups in favor of Hybrid Identity, AI-driven vulnerabilities, and Kubernetes attack vectors.

-This script does not just "install VMs."
-It orchestrates a hostile environment designed to test your skills against current TTPs (Tactics, Techniques, and Procedures).
+This script orchestrates a hostile environment designed to test your skills against current TTPs (Tactics, Techniques, and Procedures), moving beyond simple exploits into complex identity and logic flaws.

 ---